You can now generate new prescriptions or fill medications directly from the medical record! To do that you will need to:

 📌 All inactive prescriptions are displayed at the bottom of the list.

-The prescriptions added through Records will display a clipboard icon that will take you to the Record where the medication was prescribed.
+Prescriptions Added via Records: These prescriptions will display a clipboard icon.
+Clicking this icon will take you directly to the Record where the medication was originally prescribed.

-The prescriptions added manually directly from the Health Card (read more about them here) are also displayed in the Health Card, but they will have an edit icon in front of the date.
+Manually Added Prescriptions: Prescriptions that are manually entered directly from the Health Card (learn more about them here) will also appear in the Health Card.
+However, they will have an edit icon next to the date, allowing you to modify the entry as needed.